meremeev/tensor-glue/README.md

 # Tensor-glue library

-Generic header-only tensor library, intended be use as a middle layer between GPU and CPU devices in heterogeneous applications.
+Generic header-only tensor library, intended be used as a middle layer between GPU and CPU devices in heterogeneous applications.

 Library provides template of tensor implementation based on CUDA Unified Memory - *ManagedTensor<T>* which provide smooth synchronization across GPU and CPU domains and across multiple GPU devices.
 Is supports all CUDA compatible types.